SovereignCloudStack/central-api/README.md

 Secondly, it provides an API machinery to bring any cloud resource into Kubernetes using backend-specific "providers" (roughly comparable with Terraform providers).
-As such, Crossplane with its provider ecosystem actually already did most of the heavy lifting for providing e.g. OpenStack resources inside of Kubernetes.
+As such, Crossplane with its provider ecosystem actually already did most of the heavy lifting for providing e.g. OpenStack or Keycloak resources inside of Kubernetes.

 On top, the platform engineering concepts in Crossplane make building multi-tenancy systems pretty straight-forward, even for